 May 2017 – The Ontario Government is proposing significant changes to the way land use planning decisions are made in Ontario.
 The Government will introduce legislation that, if passed, will establish a new Local Planning Appeal Tribunal to replace the Ontario Municipal Board (OMB).
+The Government is accepting comments on the proposed changes until August 14, 2017.
+Click to access the EBR posting.

 The proposed changes include some significant changes for members who may be involved in land use planning appeals.
 These changes include: